zhaojh329/lua-eco/README.md

 * `nl80211`: Show/manipulate wireless devices and their configuration.
 * `termios`: Bind unix API for terminal/serial I/O.
 * `ssh`: Bind libssh2.
+* `packet`: For low-level packet construction and parsing.

 Would you like to try it?
 Kinda interesting.